ottoblep/tsn-5g-testbench/readme.md

         - [ ] AF controllable scheduler

 ## Setup
-**NOTE** We recommend Ubuntu 22.04 for best comparabiltiy with Openairinterface and Free5GC, however other distributions are possible
+**NOTE** We recommend Ubuntu 22.04 for best comparabiltiy with Openairinterface and Free5GC, however other distributions are possible.\
+**NOTE** For the physical setup with USRP devices check the corresponding [Usage](#physical-setup) section first.

 #### 1. Install Docker
 All further steps with the exception of the gtp5g kernel module are executed inside docker.
 As a consequence no host dependencies are required.
-PTPD is utilized only for the PTP simulation with separate UE and gNB PCs.
+PTPD is utilized only for the physical setup.
 ```bash
 apt install git docker docker-compose ptpd
 ```